 To make the Safe Space training as accessible as possible, the videos used are closed captioned and the LGBTQA Center will provide ASL interpreters when requested.
 We also provide the PowerPoint slides that we use in the training.
 If you have additional suggestions on how we can improve the accessibility of the training's please, please contact us at the LGBTQA Center.

 If you are interested in registering for the training, please complete the registration form below.

 In 2005, the Rainbow Alliance launched an initial Safe Space campaign by creating a manual and ally sticker to encourage our allies in Wright State University’s faculty and staff to identify themselves on campus by putting visible Safe Space symbols on their office doors.
 By displaying the symbol, they would let LGBTQA+ students know that those faculty and staff were people they could turn to who believed in equality, would be supportive of their needs, could give advice, or just be someone with whom they could talk to and feel safe and comfortable.

 As of the 2008–09 academic year, we revitalized the Safe Space program by updating the manual, instituting a comprehensive ally training program for faculty, staff, and students, creating a website, and renewing the Safe Space sticker campaign.

-As of September 2015–16 academic year, the Office of LGBTQA Affairs is now coordinating and facilitating the Safe Space ally development network.
-We are working to update the manual and are providing a new skills-based curriculum for the 3 hour training.
+As of September 2015–16 academic year, the LGBTQA Center is now coordinating and facilitating the Safe Space ally development network.
+We are working to update the manual and are providing a new skills-based curriculum for the 3-hour training.